sp872-Sarang/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
-This tool did not work well with my Mac.
+<br>This tool did not work well with my Mac.
 After reaching out to the TA and having a debug session, we still could not figure out how to connect iphone with Mac.
 There's no error message but nothing was shown in the browser.
 I use my laptop's screen to change the color manually instead.

 ## Part D. Wizard the device

-\*\***Include your first attempts at recording the set-up video here.**\*\* As I could not use the tinkerbelle, I decided to manually setup the light.
+\*\***Include your first attempts at recording the set-up video here.**\*\*
+<br>As I could not use the tinkerbelle, I decided to manually setup the light.
 In my first attempt, I use the color paper to represent the coaster and light.
 I set the paper color to red color to indicate that the water was hot and let my friend filmed the scene.
 Then I pour the cold water into the cup and I changed the red paper in to yellow paper to indicates it was warm.
 Then I did the same thing but pouring the hot water into the cold water, which resulted in the warm water.

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*
-After reviewing our video, I found that changing the color with a paper made the demo is really not smooth.
+<br>After reviewing our video, I found that changing the color with a paper made the demo is really not smooth.
 Therefore, I used my laptop's screen to change the color.

 ## Part E. Costume the device